rust-lang/surveys/surveys/2024-annual-survey/questions.md

 - Participate in conversations about Rust on social media or websites (Hacker News, r/rust, Twitter, LinkedIn, etc.)
 - Attend a Rust meetup or conference (virtual or in-person)
 - Write, comment on, contribute to discussion of, or provide edits to an open RFC
-- Discuss the Rust project in an official chat or forum (internals.rust-lang.org, Rust Zulip etc.)
+- Discuss the Rust project in an official chat or forum (internals.rust-lang.org, Rust Zulip, etc.)
 - Open an issue on any repo in the rust-lang GitHub organization
 - Contribute code changes (including tests) to any project in the rust-lang GitHub organization
 - Contribute non-code changes (documentation, comments, etc.) to any project in the rust-lang GitHub organization